c3lang/c3-web/src/content/docs/Language Common/alias.md

 alias Callback = fn void(int a, bool b);
 ```

 This defines an alias to function pointer type of a function that returns nothing and requires two arguments: an int and a bool.
-Here is a sample usage:
+Here is a sample to illustrate usage:

 ```c3
 Callback cb = &my_callback;